bringauto/fleet-management-http-api/docs/tenants.md

 The tenant, under which the data is accessed or modified.

 - if the current tenant is empty, the user can read data from all accessible tenants, but cannot write data to the database.
-- if the current tenant is not empty, the user can read and write data fo the current tenant only.
+- if the current tenant is not empty, the user can read and write data for the current tenant only.

-If the accessible tenants is not empty and the current tenant is set, the current tenant must be among accessible tenants.
+If the accessible tenants list is not empty and the current tenant is set, the current tenant must be among accessible tenants.

 # Implementation